Eight Dutch Masters: Pieter de Hooch

 De Hooch is noted for his interior scenes and use of light and best known for his early works, which he painted in Delft.
 His favorite subjects were middle-class families in ordinary interiors and sunny courtyards, performing their humble daily duties in a calm atmosphere disrupted only by the radiant entry of natural light penetrating a door or window.
 Critics believe that it was De Hooch who influenced Vermeer rather than the contrary.
 De Hooch repeated his basic compositions many times, so that his later works are static and less interesting.

 In his early thirties De Hooch moved to Amsterdam, where he stayed for the remainder of his life.
-Little is known of this period.
+Little is known of his life or work in this period.
 De Hooch's colors darkened and his simple domestic interiors were replaced by palatial halls and country villas.
 His address in these years suggests that he lived in a poor neighborhood of Amsterdam.
 During his final years, the quality of De Hooch's paintings deteriorated alarmingly; these developments may have been related to his death in an insane asylum at the age of fifty-five.

 Vermeer felt the full impact of De Hooch's work only in the late 1650s, when his handling of light and perspective began to reflect the technical achievements of his slightly older colleague.
 Later on, though, it was De Hooch who fell under the sway of the more imaginative of the two artists.
 The presence in Delft of De Hooch and, at least on an intermittent basis, of Jan Steen in the mid-I650s helped offset the great loss the city had suffered with the loss of Carel Fabritius in the Delft powderhouse explosion in October 1654.